Reserve the WIB

 - Permission May be Revoked

-Failure to follow these policies and procedures will result in the immediate cancellation of permission to use the facility, as well as denial of subsequent requests to use the facility.
+Failure to follow these policies and procedures will result in the immediate cancelation of permission to use the facility, as well as denial of subsequent requests to use the facility.
 IDOR reserves the right to cancel an event on short notice, should exigencies of State business require.